Apply now for the 6th edition of the EUhackathon!

 The challenge is to (1) create visualisations of copyright evidence based on the data sources available at the Copyright Evidence Wiki and other external resources and/or to (2) enhance the Copyright Evidence Wiki to enable others to easily create visualisations of the data available.

 Interested?
-Apply before 1 September 2016 by clicking on the button below.
+Extended deadline: Apply before 15 September 2016 by clicking on the button below.

 Read more about the #EUh2016 challenge